hiagoluansilva/hiagoluansilva/README.md

 ### Olá,
-Atualmente sou analista de sistemas, cursando Ciência da Computação
+Atualmente sou Gerente de TI, cursando Ciência da Computação

 <!--
 **hiagoluansilva/hiagoluansilva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.